jasonacox/tinytuya/README.md

 ### Setup Wizard

 TinyTuya has a built in setup Wizard that uses the Tuya IoT Cloud Platform to generate a JSON list (devices.json) of all your registered devices.
-This includes the secret *LOCAL_KEY* as well as the *Name* that you gave to each device.
+This includes the secret *LOCAL_KEY* as well as the *Name* of each device.

-Follow these instructions below to get the *LOCAL_KEYs*:
+Follow the instructions below to get the *LOCAL_KEYs*:

 1. Download the "Smart Life" App, available for iPhone or Android.
 Pair all of your Tuya devices (this is important as you cannot access a device that has not been paired).
     * https://itunes.apple.com/us/app/smart-life-smart-living/id1115101477?mt=8